f9cd75b2b1bffaf2f1b1a6cdc1cd212c405d5a20d339cfcd11

 The Law of Entropy tells us that disorder always increases.
 It tells us that anything and everything that God or man has ever made will always move from order to disorder.
 Order is always followed by disorder.
 Why do our homes “fall apart”?
 Entropy.
 Why does our hot coffee get cold as it sits in the microwave forgotten for the third time?
 Entropy.
 Why do our businesses dwindle down and eventually fizzle out without constant work from us?
 Entropy.
 Regardless of anything else we remember when it comes to our business, the most important thing to remember is to be acutely aware of this Law.

-Legal 1143115 640The Application
+legal 1143115 640The Application

 “Left to themselves, things tend to go from bad to worse” and “Anything that can go wrong will go wrong” (Murphy’s Law) and are two quotes, albeit humorous and usually taken as a quirky bit of nature, that give us good examples of the Law of Entropy.
 Be on the lookout for entropy in your business!
 Failing to do so is, in all possibility, the biggest killer of growth in the business world of the day!